grab/engineering-blog/_posts/2024-09-10-the-creation-of-our-powerful-campaign-builder.md

   </figure>
 </div>

-The maximum delay that SQS supports is 15 minutes; meanwhile, our platform allows for a delay of up to X hours.
-To address this limitation, we publish the event multiple times upon receiving the message, extending the delay by another 15 minutes each time, until it reaches the desired delay of X hours.
+The maximum delay that SQS supports is 15 minutes; meanwhile, our platform allows for a delay of up to x hours.
+To address this limitation, we publish the event multiple times upon receiving the message, extending the delay by another 15 minutes each time, until it reaches the desired delay of x hours.

 ### Limit